NurAinaUITM/PersonalProfileWebApp/README.md

 ## Project Overview

-This project is a simple *Personal Profile Web Application* developed using:
+This project is a simple **Personal Profile Web Application** developed using:

 * HTML
+* CSS
-* Servlet
+* Java Servlet
 * JSP
-* CSS / Bootstrap
-* JavaScript (optional)
+* GlassFish Server
+* NetBeans IDE 8.2

 The application allows users to submit their personal information through an HTML form.
 The submitted data is processed using a Java Servlet and displayed neatly on a JSP page.